berndporr/sound_measurement/README.md

  - `curve` defines the weighting filter and can be 'A', 'B' or 'C'.
  - `fs` sets the sampling rate of the digitial system.
 If not set it's analogue.

-Returns zeros, poles, gain of the filter.
+and returns zeros, poles, gain of the filter.

-This returns the filter coefficients, for example:
+For example, this returns the coefficients of an A-weighted filter running at 48kHz sampling rate:
 ```
 z,p,k = ABC_weighting.get_zpk(fs = 48000)
 ```

 The same applies to the `ITU_R_468_weighting` module, for example:
 ```
-z,p,k = ITU_R_468_weighting.get_zpk(fs=False)
+z,p,k = ITU_R_468_weighting.get_zpk(fs = 48000)
 ```

 ## Demo plots